jaflolo/bank-exercise/README.md

 That's it, feel free to interact with the client interface.

 ## Extra.
 Simple Command Line Interface
-There was also added a command line interface where you can execute simple commands to execute operations on a checks banck account.
+There was also added a command line interface where you can run simple commands to execute operations on a checks bank account.

 For help information, please run the following command
 ```